 Currently, only Red Hat Enterprise Linux 7 Discovery images are provided, even for Satellite 6 installations on Red Hat Enterprise Linux 6.
 If there are discovered hosts running during the upgrade of the

 foreman-discovery-image package, reboot them all to load the updated version of the image as soon as possible.
-This can be done using the Satellite 6 web UI, CLI, or API.
+This can be done through the Satellite 6 web UI, CLI, or API.

 6.2.2.
 Configuring PXE-booting